rcmaples/btx/fullstory-README.md

 **Next.js App Router Constraints**

-- All FS calls in client components only
 - Server components pass data to client wrappers
 - Hooks used in client components to trigger tracking